 We at Alderspring have bought wonderful Rosie-the-cow-like products from Lifeline Farms, of Victor, Montana for over 20 years.
 Nestled at the foot of the snow-crested Bitteroot Mountain range, Lifeline Dairy was founded in 1984 and is run by husband and wife Ernie Harvey and Jen Holmes and their kids Isabelle and Liam.
 Together, they have built a successful dairy farm that is a return to the small scale dairies that once supplied our nation’s milk.
 However, Ernie and Jen have gone quite a few steps further to ensure not only the long term wellness of their dairy cows, but the wellness of their customers (sound like Alderspring?).

 Alderspring has been blessed with young people coming to work here direct from work experiences with the pastured poultry guru, Joel Salatin at Polyface Farm in Virginia.
-Alderspring’s pastured poultry was raised by Ethan Kelly in 2014, and by Joshua Madany in 2015.
+Alderspring’s pastured poultry was raised by Ethan Kelly in 2014, and by Joshua Madany in 2015-2018.
 This delectable pastured chicken is raised here on Alderspring’s organic pastures, supplemented with organic barley.
 We raise heritage breeds known for their amazing flavor and ability to forage.
 The pastured poultry enterprise gives our young employees an opportunity for a business venture of their own with the help and support of Glenn and Caryl.
-In 2014 and 2015, our pastured poultry was only available to Idaho customers, but another former employee, Josiah Barrett, is working to bring a USDA chicken processing facility to Boise, which will allow us to ship our poultry nationwide.
+In 2014-2017, our pastured poultry was only available to Idaho customers, but another former employee, Josiah Barrett, started a USDA small-scale processing plant in Boise, Idaho a few hours from the ranch.
+There Josh can now get his chicken processed the way he wants: on a small artisinal scale that means careful, clean, and traceable processing of each bird.
+In 2018 we shipped wild pastured poultry nationwide.